shoptet/cloudflare-html-rewrite-example/README.md

-# Rewriting HTML on Cloudflare
+# Rewriting HTML with Cloudflare

 ## Motivation